serinko/gizmo/tutorials/ssh_git_101.md

 10. Notify the reviewer and wait for their comments if there is something to be changed

-11. When you get a review, see what has to be addressed
+11. When you get a review, see what has to be addressed, the comments should be descriptive and are always paired with the file name and line.

 ![](images/github-review-comments.png)